Best Laptops Under $500: Powerful Performance on a Budget

 So, if you’re really tight on money, it could work for you.
 But you’ll probably run into its limits pretty quickly.

-The HP Stream 14 is around 0.7 by 12.7 by 8.8 inches in size and weighs about 3.24 pounds, which is typical for laptops of its kind.
+Additionally, it is around 0.7 by 12.7 by 8.8 inches in size and weighs about 3.24 pounds, which is typical for laptops of its kind.
 It’s not heavy, but it feels strong and well-made.
 It looks nice and has textured surfaces that make it seem tough (but try not to drop it).

 There are rubber grips underneath to keep it from sliding around.
 The keyboard is sturdy and the keys are spaced out well, so it’s unlikely you’ll press the wrong one by accident.
 Typing might be a bit loud, though.
 The touchpad is big and works well, but you can’t turn it off easily without going into the settings.

 Most budget laptops don’t have the best screens, but the HP 14’s screen is especially not great.
 It has a resolution of 1,366 by 768 pixels, which is low.
 The edges of the screen are thin, but they reflect a lot of light, making them hard to see.
-Even when you find a good angle to look at it, the colors don’t look very good and the text seems blurry.
+Even when you find a good angle to look at it, the colors don’t look good and the text seems blurry.
 This resolution might be okay on smaller screens, but on this size, it’s not good enough.

 The HP 14 has most of its ports on the right side.
-There’s a jack for headphones and microphones, two USB ports, a USB-Type C port, the port for plugging in the power cord, and an HDMI port.
+There’s a jack for headphones and microphones, two USB ports, a USB-Type C port, a port for plugging in the power cord, and an HDMI port.

 On the left side, there are fewer ports.
 There’s an SD card reader and two small lights, one to show if the laptop is on and one for the SD card slot.
 It also has a 720p webcam, Bluetooth 4.2, and Wi-Fi 5, which are pretty standard for this type of laptop.

-Generally speaking, the HP 14-dq0054d is not the best choice if you want a good performing laptop.
+Generally speaking, the HP 14-dq0054d is not the best choice if you want a good-performing laptop.
 It’s okay if you just need something basic for school and don’t want to spend a lot of money, but there are better options out there.

 Final words: